mwales/security/ctf/33C3_2016/smartfridge/readme.md

 ## Sample execution / output

 Flags are stored on a remote server.
+The source for the fridge client is main.cpp, and it has a lot more detail on what the message structures are that are sent back and forth.

 Below is the output of me running the application and getting the flag:

 ```
 mwales@Galaga:~/checkouts/security/ctf/33C3_2016/smartfridge1$ ./fc 123.123.123.123 12345 1 768305